niall-decisiontime/framework/README.md

 # Steps to set up project

 1. Copy this repository code to your machine.
 2. Via the command line, cd into the directory where this project sits and run the spark command to get the localhost running.
-My folder structure is Projects > used_car_listings, so I will run the commands:
+My folder structure is Projects > wonde, so I will run the commands:
 - `cd Projects`
 - `cd wonde`
 - `php spark serve`